atextor/OGIT-wiki/Using-Cayley.md

 it by running `apt-get install raptor2-utils`.
 Clone the OGIT repository, then in the OGIT directory
 run:

-	`rapper -i turtle -o ntriples <(find -name '*.ttl' -exec cat "{}" \;) > ogit.nt`.
+	`rapper -i turtle -o ntriples <(find . -name '*.ttl' -exec cat "{}" \;) > ogit.nt`

 2. Install [go](http://golang.org/) if you haven’t already.
 Download and build Cayley according to [the documentation](https://github.com/google/cayley).

-3. Link the OGIT N-Triples file to Cayley’s data directory:

-	`ln /path/to/ogit.nt data`

-4. Start Cayley:
+3. Start Cayley: (depending on your installation, you may have to specify the access path, e.g. for a homebrew-installation `--assets=/usr/local/opt/cayley/share/cayley/assets`)

-	`./cayley http --dbpath=data/ogit.nt
+	`cayley http --dbpath=ogit.nt`

-5. Open the web interface at [http://localhost:64210/](http://localhost:64210/) .
+4. Open the web interface at [http://localhost:64210/](http://localhost:64210/) .
-6. Enter the following query.
+5. Enter the following query.
 This will list the names of the Entities defined in OGIT.

 	`g.V().Has("http://www.w3.org/2000/01/rdf-schema#subClassOf", "http://www.purl.org/ogit/Entity").Out("http://www.w3.org/2000/01/rdf-schema#label").All()`

-7. You can also visualize results.
+6. You can also visualize results.
 Select *Visualize* in the left-hand menu, then enter the following query and click on *Run Query*.
 This selects the `Task` entity and displays all relations it has as nodes.